Bibliotheca Alexandrina: Features

 The library has shelf space for eight million books, with the main reading room covering 20000 m2 on eleven cascading levels.
 At the time of construction, the reading room was the largest in the world.
-The complex also houses a conference center; specialized libraries for maps, multimedia, the blind and visually impaired, young people, and for children; four museums; four art galleries for temporary exhibitions; 15 permanent exhibitions; a planetarium; and a manuscript restoration laboratory.
+The complex also houses a conference center; specialized libraries for maps, multimedia, for serving the blind and visually impaired, young people, and children; four museums; four art galleries for temporary exhibitions; 15 permanent exhibitions; a planetarium; and a manuscript restoration laboratory.

 The main reading room stands beneath a 32-meter-high glass-panelled roof, tilted out toward the sea like a sundial, and measuring some 160 m in diameter.
 The walls are of gray granite, carved with characters from 120 scripts.
+The characters carved into the granite wall were designed by Norwegian artist Jorunn Sannes, as part of the Snøhetta design team.

 Services

 The main library can hold up to eight million books.
 The library provides access to print on demand books via the Espresso Book Machine.

 The Taha Hussein Library contains materials for the blind and visually impaired using special software that makes it possible for readers to read books and journals.
 It is named after Taha Hussein, the Egyptian professor of Arabic and literary critic who was himself blinded at the age of three.

 Contains book collections of Nobel Prize Laureates in Literature from 1901.
 The Nobel Section was inaugurated by Queen Silvia of Sweden and Queen Sonja of Norway on 24 April 2002.